 - What's the best way for your medical team to talk to you?
 Do you want direct, straightforward scientific information about your health?
 Or do you prefer a softer approach?

-Questions to ask your doctor about treating recurrent or metastatic breast cancer:
+Questions to ask your doctor about treating metastatic breast cancer:

 - How did you determine the hormone-receptor status and HER2 status of the cancer?